wtg/ambulance/README.md

+# This repository has been succeeded by a fork, located on [the RPI Ambulance Github page](http://github.com/rpiambulance/website).

+This repo is under no further development due to RPI Ambulance's efforts to centralize their code assets.
+RPI Ambulance would like to expressly thank the Web Technologies Group for their generous time and energy in creating the website.

+---

 # RPI Ambulance Website [![Build Status](https://travis-ci.org/wtg/ambulance.svg?branch=master)](https://travis-ci.org/wtg/ambulance)

 This website is built in the MEAN stack (MongoDB, Express.js, Angular.js, and Node.js), and can be deployed using the following steps: